 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.

 That dream started with radios so they combined their surnames and Breville was born.
 They didn’t stop with radios though and moved into mine detectors for WWII.
 Then, in the 1960s, their kitchen appliances started hitting the shelves.

 It was the launch of their toasted sandwich maker in 1974 that really cemented Breville as a household name.
 Though it’s their coffee machines that get us hot under the collar.

-You can expect the same great quality from Sage vs Breville machines.
-It is the exact the same bit of kit, they just have a different name slapped on the front.
+You can expect the same excellent quality from Sage vs Breville machines.
+It is the exact same bit of kit, they just have a different name slapped on the front.